Brimming with Style

-What does it mean when an interior designer creates more than one home for a client?
-Trudy Dujardin, FASID, LEED AP + ID + C, has the happy circumstance of many clients who bring her along when they change addresses or add a new one.
+Trudy Dujardin’s projects are homes that are simply brimming with style.
+She has the happy circumstance of many clients who bring her along when they change addresses or add a new one.
 They say they want more of Trudy’s signature style: a clean, uncluttered aesthetic that leaves room to breathe, a reliance on family heirlooms and treasures that emphasize classic style, a vision influenced by her first career as an artist that embraces color and light.

 Dujardin Design Associates, Inc. has been recognized with multiple awards for interiors brimming with style, beauty and tranquility.
 But there’s an intangible at work, too.
 Trudy describes it this way: “Every person has something that makes them special that’s reflected in what they love.
 What colors lift them?
 What inspires them?”
 She knows that her clients trust her to create another sanctuary that is uniquely their own.

 Trudy has always relied on a sense of place to guide her work, which is why no matter how many homes she designs for a single client, each is different and relates not only to its owners, but also to its surroundings.
 For clients who engaged her first to create their beach house on Nantucket, and later a Park Avenue apartment in Manhattan, they trusted Trudy to design widely disparate spaces, yet make them deeply familiar.

 A Colorful Cottage Between Nantucket Town and Sea